EstSyntax/EstAnaphora/README.md

 ## UD Treebank with corefence relations

 The same treebank, annotation is in the misc-field.
-Antecedents havebeen annotated with keyword Antecedent=Sent_No.Word_No,  and words referring to them have the keyword Coref and the address of theantesedent.
+Antecedents havebeen annotated with keyword Antecedent=Sent_No.Word_No,  and words referring to them have the keyword Coref and the address of the antecedent.
+CorefType indicates whether the antecedent is a noun or a clause.

 ```
 # sent_id = aja_ee199920_11